Websites for Construction Companies

 The foundation of good SEO is found in the technical aspects of your construction company website.
 This involves making sure Google (and other search engines) can easily crawl and index your website’s content and that the site is structured in a way that’s easy to navigate.

-So when your website developer or designer is creating a website for construction companies, or any industry that wants to take advantage of SEO, they need to pay attention to site architecture and structure, site speed and performance and mobile responsiveness among other things.
+So when your website developer or designer is creating a website for your construction company to take advantage of SEO, they need to pay attention to site architecture and structure, site speed, and performance and mobile responsiveness among other things.

 Organic v Paid SEO